As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

-May 2018 Tip of the Month: Leave the roots from your old garden plants in the ground to help feed soil organisms, increase soil organic matter, and grow healthier plants in the future!
+Learn why (and how) to leave the roots from your old garden plants in the ground to help feed your soil organisms, increase soil organic matter, and grow healthier plants!

 We’re fortunate enough to live in Greenville, SC, a place where we can grow food year round – with a little extra effort in the winter months.
 Each season offers different crops, and it’s nice being able to tell what month it is by what’s on our dinner plates.